-We are excited to announce the re-opening of the Fossil Preparation Lab volunteer position.
 The Department of Earth Sciences oversees several labs at the Museum that actively prepare new finds from all over the Rocky Mountain Region, and the world, for research, education, and exhibition.
 Of the many of the fossils currently being prepared, many are new to science!
-The labs include the Schlessman Family Earth Sciences Laboratory, located within Prehistoric Journey on the third floor and visible to Museum visitors, and a new behind-the-scenes lab in the Avenir Collections Center.
+The labs include the Schlessman Family Earth Sciences Laboratory, situated at the end of the award winning Prehistoric Journey exhibition on the third floor and visible to Museum visitors, and a new behind-the-scenes lab in the Avenir Collections Center.
 In these state-of-the-art facilities one can see volunteers and staff preparing fossil material collected by Museum curators from localities like Colorado, Utah, Montana, and even Madagascar.
 You too can be a part of this dynamic group of volunteers and be the first to work on a new species of dinosaur!
 Applicants are required to attend all training sessions, successfully complete 20 hours of practicum work, and commit to a minimum of 20 volunteer shifts per year, before being accepted as a volunteer in the Fossil Preparation Lab.

 - Experience handling delicate objects